 PMF is considered an important concept when creating new products.
 It helps to measure your proposition's value and evaluate whether what you are building is commercially viable.
 Without clarity on your market fit, you could be investing money and efforts into something with low potential for success.

 A common misconception assumes that having a certain number of paying customers equals the product-market fit.
-When the lead velocity speeds up and conversions rate goes high this is a strong indication that you have the fit.
-However, while customer count validation is important, the quality behind the number of clients is even more important.
-Are they the target ones, are they staying with you?
+When the lead velocity speeds up and the conversions rate goes high, this strongly indicates that you have the fit.
+However, while customer count validation is essential, the quality behind the number of clients is even more important.
+Are they the target ones, or are they staying with you?

-Last but not least, checking how important your product is to them is a useful insight and the core metric for the PMF.
+Last but not least, checking how important your product is to them is a valuable insight and the core metric for the PMF.

 How to measure it?

-Multiple metrics could be used as indicators for the PMF: acquisition, activation, retention, churn, referral - all being an essential part of the puzzle.
+Multiple metrics could be used as indicators for the PMF: acquisition, activation, retention, churn, and referral - all essential parts of the puzzle.
 But there is a much faster way to measure your product's fit with a simple yet effective survey.

 Product market fit survey

 It is a qualitative survey collected from the business customers, asking a simple question to determine how important/ irreplaceable your product feels to your users.
 It's also known as the Sean Ellis test.

 While working as a consultant for developing start-ups, Ellis, the creator of "Growth Hacking", came up with a survey format that soon became the industry standard.

 The test is straightforward and asks one particular question: